aizzi/aizzi.github.io/_tutorials/pfsense_in_virtualbox.md

 So, we are ready to give the webConfigurator a try, but first we need to be sure we are really connecting there, so we need to disconnect our laptop from the network.

 * Detach any ethernet cable you should have attached
-* Disconnect from the wireless connection the will take over
+* Disconnect from the wireless connection that will take over

 Verify that you are effectively disconnected by the external world by trying to reach your default gateway `192.168.1.1`